-Zenith Zoysia grass is a low-growing, creeping grass that is heat resistant, drought resistant, wear resistant, and cold resistant and is known to survive as far north as Chicago extending over to New York.
-Zoysia grass Zenith grass looks much like Meyer (Z-52).
-It is not as fine-bladed as Emerald Zoysia.
+Description: Zenith zoysia grass (Zoysia japonica Steud.) has a dark green color and leaves of medium texture.
+Zenith creates a dense, slow growing, low maintenance turfgrass that can tolerate traffic and wear better than most warm season grasses.
+Zenith is commonly used in both commercial and residential landscapes, sport fields, golf courses, roadsides and medians.
+Zenith grass seed is one of the more shade tolerant warm season grasses.
+Zenith Zoysia grass is a low-growing, creeping grass that is heat resistant, drought resistant, wear resistant, and cold resistant.
+Zoysia grass Zenith grass looks much like Meyer (Z-52), but is not as fine-bladed as Emerald Zoysia.
 Tests plots grown from Zenith seed clearly demonstrate that Zenith produces a higher quality turf than imported Zoysia seed.

+Optimum Growth: Zenith zoysia grass grows best when soil pH is between 6.0 and 7.0.
+Slow release or organic nitrogen applications totaling 2 to 3 lbs per 1,000 sq ft total through the growing season produces a healthy turf.
+Maintain cutting height of 1/2 to 1 1/2 inches.
+Mowing may be required on a 7 to 10 day interval.
 Zoysia lawn grass can be slow to get established; however, seeded per instructions on a new seedbed and well managed, a spring planting of Zoysia turf seed can produce a good lawn by early fall.
 Zenith Zoysia lawns have more tolerance for extreme cold and light shade than Bermuda, and much more tolerance for extreme heat and high humidity than ryegrasses, fescues, and bluegrasses.
 Zenith will compete well with crabgrass and other annual weed grasses, and usually chokes out cool season grasses in hot, humid climates.
-Once the turf is fully established, it forms the most dense turf of any grass available.
+Once the zoysia turf is fully established, it forms the most dense turf of any grass available.

 Here is a quick chart to help you compare between Zenith zoysia and Compadre Zoysia grass seed (formerly Companion).
 The checkmark designates the better grass (may be slight difference) for the description.
 For example, if frost tolerance/winter kill is your primary concern then you would want to buy Zenith Zoysia grass.
 If disease resistance to dollar spot is your primary concern then you would want to buy Compadre Zoysia grass.